cyverseuk/cyverseuk-util/slurmintro.md

 **SlurmctldLogFile**=/path/to/file - the location of the log for the slurmctld

 **SlurmdDebug**=*level* - verboseness of slurmd logging.
 Default is info, which is not very verbose; for debugging try 'debug5'.
-Dont forget to set the log location with `slurmctld -L` or the SlurmctldLogFile option (see below)
+Dont forget to set the log location with `slurmd -L` or the SlurmdLogFile option (see below)

 **SlurmdLogFile**=/path/to/file - the location of the log for the slurmd